crufter/nested/README.md

-JsonP
+nested
 =====

-The Jsonp Go package makes it easier to handle (too) big nested JSON structures.
+The Nested Go package makes it easier to handle (too) big nested JSON structures.

 How to use
 =============